-- 1. Assess the seriousness of the situation; determine level of assistance needed.

-- 2. Initiate Lockdown if warranted.
-(See P. 20)

-- 3. Confirm that 911 has been called.

-- 4. Notify the Valley Fourth Memorial Church Office.

-- 5. Proceed to the scene.

-- 6. Assign someone to meet police to give location.

-- 7. Notify parent/legal guardian.

-- 8. Determine disciplinary consequences.
+- 1. Assess the seriousness of the situation; determine level of assistance needed. - 2.
+Initiate Lockdown if warranted. - 3.
+Confirm that 911 has been called, if necessary. - 4.
+Notify the Valley Fourth Memorial Church Office. - 5.
+Proceed to the scene. - 6.
+Assign someone to meet police to give location. - 7.
+Notify parent/legal guardian. - 8.
+Determine disciplinary consequences.

-- 9. Document incident.